top of page

 • Victim’s Impact Panel.

-Any subsequent DUIs will receive the same penalties as a third DUI offense.
+Any subsequent DUIs will carry similar, though increasingly severe, penalties as a third DUI offense.

 Oregon DUI Fines